 It gives you a super duper long address that you can use.
 I knew that my parents would be pretty annoyed if they had to type this address into their phone or computer browser.
 So I went to https://bitly.com to make a shorter address!
 It’s simple!
 Sign up for a free account.
 Then at the top of the home page is a spot that says “Paste a long URL to shorten.”
 Just paste the super duper long one in the box and it will spit out a short address for it.
 You can even customize the address to make it easier for parents to remember!!!

 I went one step farther and made a QR code for the address.
 This is not necessary, but kinda neat.
 Just go to http://www.qrstuff.com.
-You can paste in your form's address and then just download the QR code.
+You can paste in your form’s address and then just download the QR code.
 You can post the QR code around your room during open house.
-I needed to make my families a check list of the things they need to do during open house, so I just put the website and QR code on that check list.
-Now families can either use their cell phones to fill it out during open house or go home and enter the web address on their computer or iPad.
+I organize my open house in centers to help families know what tasks I need them to complete.
+One of the centers is filling out the Google form if they have not done so already.
+(I do put the info on a welcome letter that is mailed during the summer, but only about 1/3 fill it out in advance.)